wavefrontHQ/docs/pages/doc/charts_creating.md

 The remove icon <i class="fa fa-minus"/> removes a query field, and the clone icon <i class="fa fa-files-o"/> clones a query into a new query field.

-You also have the option of naming each query field which is recommended when you are using a [legend](charts#legend) for a chart with several query fields.
+You also have the option of naming each query field, which is recommended when you are using a [legend](charts#legend) for a chart with several query fields.
 To rename a query field, click the name to the left of the query field and enter a name.
 The query field name can be up to 50 characters and there's no restriction on characters you can use.

 ![rename_query_field](images/rename_query_field.png)